 Evidence Champions are organisations that have signed an agreement to make a clear commitment to involve Conservation Evidence and other relevant sources of scientific evidence at some stage of their process.
 Evidence Champions agree to the principles of evidence-based conservation and many Evidence Champions have acted as co-designers in some element of the delivery of Conservation Evidence through testing new tools and guidance and writing support documents with us.

 Through this programme we aim to provide the not only the scientific evidence, but the tools and skills needed to use it, in order to make scientific evidence use routine and increase the effectiveness of conservation actions.

-The video below shows some current work by one of our Evidence Champions, the Endangered Landscapes Programme:
+Watch the videos below to find out more about joining the partnership and to hear more about current work by one of our Evidence Champions, the Endangered Landscapes Programme:

 Practitioners commit to using evidence in a variety of ways and help produce tools and guidance for doing so.
 This includes: